Anzac Day: 'We will remember them'

 Pāpāmoa

-The Pāpāmoa Memorial Dawn Service was be held from 5.30am at the Pāpāmoa Memorial at the Stella Place beach carpark on Pāpāmoa Beach Rd.
+The Pāpāmoa Memorial Dawn Service has been held from 5.30am at the Pāpāmoa Memorial at the Stella Place beach carpark on Pāpāmoa Beach Rd.

+“It was wonderful we had about 2000 there and I’d say at least half of them were young people so it’s really encouraging,” Buddy Mikaere tells SunLive.

+One plane flew above the Pāpāmoa dawn service, “Classic Flyers came across dead on time.

 Tauranga City Dawn Service